 - Musculoskeletal aches and pains (involving the back, hips, SI joint, groin, abdomen, and sometimes limbs)

 If you’re currently seeing one of our board-certified urologists, discuss whether pelvic floor PT might make sense for your condition.
-For non-GBU patients, you can still receive pelvic floor physical therapy in our Dedham or Hyannis Care Center as long as you have a doctor’s referral.
+For non-GBU patients, you can still receive pelvic floor physical therapy as long as you have a doctor’s referral.
 Your quality of life matters.
 Let us help!